madmann91/bvh/README.md

    in a way that minimizes the SAH (see _Parallel Reinsertion for Bounding Volume Hierarchy Optimization_, by D. Meister and J. Bittner).
 This can lead up to a 20% improvement in trace performance, at the cost of longer build times.
+ - `bvh::HeuristicPrimitiveSplitting`: A pre-splitting algorithm that splits primitives at regular positions, inspired by _Fast Parallel Construction of High-Quality Bounding Volume Hierarchies_, by T. Karras and T. Aila.
+Works well in combination with builders that rely on Morton codes, and can bring modest performance improvements to other builders as well.
+Takes a budget of primitives to split, and distributes it to each primitive based on a priority heuristic.

 ### Traversal Algorithms